dikortis/LetsTalkETC/Episodes/Episode_15.md

-imagine be able to do that in one of these simple contract languages which just describe you know under what conditions do you gain assets hmm
+imagine be able to do that in one of these simple contract languages which just describe you know under what conditions do you gain assets

 **Carlo Vicari:**
 who
-knows who won and then there's who owes who what when but but but but but and the more butts there are the more complexities in the more exotic it is
+knows who won and then there's who owes who what when but and the more butts there are the more complexities in the more exotic it is